mmraff/literal-gibberish/README.md

 # literal-gibberish
 Generates a buffer of alphabetical pseudo-text.
-Alternative to Lorem ipsum sources.
+Alternative to [Lorem ipsum][lorem] sources.

 - Random-length lines of random-length "words"
 - Only letters and spaces in each line